WomensCodingCircle/WCC-poster/README.md

 git clone https://github.com/WomensCodingCircle/WCC-poster.git
 ```

-you clone the repo in a way you can use your github credentials to push changes.
+you clone it in a way you can use your github credentials to push changes.

 Then you need to make sure, you have the command ``pdflatex`` available in your commandline.
 With